igor-elovikov/sd-sex/README.md

 This is a very powerful feature which allows you to write modular and more expressive code.
 It's based on jinja template engine: https://jinja.palletsprojects.com/

 Essentially all the code you write is jinja template which expanded before it goes to compiler.
 So it's like writing a code that write the actual script.
-It can be a little bit confusing at the beginning but it's actually a very easy.
+It can be a little bit confusing at the beginning but it's actually very easy.
 Basically it's just a text processing.

+To check the generated code just click _View Generated Code_ tab in the editor.
+Try to switch to it from time to time to see how your code looks like and to make sure your template doesn't have any errors.
+Every time you switch to this tab plugin tries to expand your template and if there's any errors you see them in console output.

-You can check jinja documentation but the best way to understand it is to look at practical examples.
+Check the Jinja documentation but to start the best way to understand it is to look at practical examples.

+### Jinja Environment

-_Jinja is set up with line statement `::` so `{% set x = 2 %}` is identical to `:: set x = 2`.
-Use anything you preferred_
+Jinja is set up with line statement `::` so `{% set x = 2 %}` is identical to `:: set x = 2`.
+Use anything you preferred

+Also the path to any external file is set to package path.
+So if you have any external source files just put them in the same directory with your .SBS file.

 ### Examples